SendLayer/sendlayer-api-docs/README.md

 # SendLayer API Documentation

-This code include API reference for SendLayer's API endpoints.
-It is built using Mintlify.
+This code includes API references for SendLayer's API endpoints.

+### Getting Started with SendLayer

+SendLayer is a transactional email service that helps you improve your email deliverability.
+Our powerful email delivery system lets you send transactional emails quickly and reliably.

+- Visit our [Developers site](https://developers.sendlayer.com) 💻 for REST API reference and SDK guides
+- Read our [Documentation](https://sendlayer.com/docs) ❓ for guides on how to get started with SendLayer
+- Contact our [Support team](https://sendlayer.com/contact/) 📨 if you require more assistance

 ### Running Locally

 1. Clone or Fork this repository to your local machine `https://github.com/SendLayer/sendlayer-api-docs.git`.

-2. Then install the [Mintlify CLI](https://www.npmjs.com/package/mintlify) to preview the documentation changes locally.
+2. Then install the Mintlify CLI to preview the documentation changes locally.
 To install, use the following command

 ```
 npm i -g mintlify